Links on Android Authority may earn us a commission. Learn more.

 What does the Apple Watch track?

 If you’re just in it for the basics — think general sleep trends — you may be satisfied.
-The Sleep app will track your total time asleep and track each time you woke up throughout the night, as well as your heart rate and calorie burn.
-It will also record how much time you spend in bed and provide weekly and monthly sleep time averages.
+Apple’s sleep tracking will record your total time asleep and track each time you woke up throughout the night, as well as your heart rate and calorie burn.
+It will also record how much time you spend in bed and provide weekly, monthly, and biannually sleep time averages.
 This data is based on your motion during Sleep mode.

 Notably, the app offers the option to create multiple sleep schedules, including a chosen bedtime, preferred wake-up time, alarm, and sleep goal.
 Based on the schedule you set, your device will automatically enter Sleep mode (which limits distractions before bed and keeps you safe from interruptions while you sleep).